College Football on TNT Sports: 2002–2006: Big 12 and Pac-10 sub-license

-2024–2028: College Football Playoff, Mountain West, Big 12
+2024–2028: College Football Playoff, Mountain West and Big 12

 On May 22, 2024, ESPN announced that it had sub-licensed a portion of the College Football Playoff broadcast rights to TNT Sports from the 2024 season—the first to feature a new 12-team tournament format—through 2028.
 Under the agreement, TNT Sports broadcasts two CFP first round games annually beginning in the 2024 season, and will broadcast two of the New Year's Six bowls hosting the CFP quarterfinals beginning in the 2026 season.
 On June 6, 2025, it was reported that the agreement had been extended to also include one of the CFP semifinal games beginning in the 2026 season.

-In the 2024 season, the CFP telecasts were produced by ESPN as part of its college football coverage, and used its on-air talent.
-The games are simulcast on TNT, TBS, TruTV, and streaming on Max.
+The CFP telecasts are produced by ESPN as part of its college football coverage, and use its on-air talent.
+The games are simulcast on TNT, TBS, TruTV, and HBO Max.
 John Ourand reported that ESPN would also keep all advertising revenue from the telecasts for at least the first two years of the agreement; he suspected that the agreement was intended as leverage in carriage negotiations for TNT amid the end of its long-running broadcast agreement with the NBA, and to bolster Venu Sports—a then-upcoming sports streaming service that was to include ESPN and TNT Sports as partners.

-On July 1, 2024, TNT Sports also announced an agreement with the Mountain West Conference, under which it will carry a package of 14 games on TruTV and streaming on Max.
+On July 1, 2024, TNT Sports also announced an agreement with the Mountain West Conference, under which it would carry a package of 14 games on TruTV and streaming on Max.
 Ahead of the season, TNT Sports hired former players Champ Bailey, Takeo Spikes, and Victor Cruz to serve as studio panelists, joined by NBA on TNT Tuesday host Adam Lefkoe.
 Despite being announced as a multi-year deal, the agreement did not continue after the 2024 season.

 On November 16, 2024, as part of a settlement tied to a legal dispute with the NBA over its next round of media rights, it was reported that ESPN had agreed to sublicense a package of Big 12 football and basketball games to TNT Sports beginning in the 2025 season.
 TNT Sports' vice president of technology and operations Chris Brown explained that the 2024 season had "helped bring us up to speed on how networks are covering college football", and that lessons from the Mountain West coverage had been used to help retool and enhance its production for the 2025 season.